MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 ### Pattern A: Forced Choice

-**Example from samples:** "hills" → `token 33966: 1.000000`
+**Example:** A distribution with a single token at probability 1.0.

 When only one token survives min-p filtering, the sampler has no choice.
 Adaptive-P passes through—the single token is selected regardless of its probability relative to target.

 **Implication:** Adaptive-P cannot create choices that don't exist.
 It operates on the candidates provided by earlier pipeline stages.

+**Effect on adaptive target:** The forced selection (probability 1.0) is recorded in history.
+If the configured target is 0.5, this high selection pushes the calculated target lower on subsequent steps—the sampler will compensate by preferring lower-probability options when choices become available again.

 ### Pattern B: Binary Split

-**Example from samples:** "green" → `token 33966: 0.944` vs `token 6176: 0.056`
+**Example:** Two candidates—one at 0.94, one at 0.06.

 Two candidates with a large probability gap.
 Both are viable (passed min-p), but one strongly dominates.

-**Effect:** If target is 0.5, neither token is close, but the lower-probability token is closer.
-The transformation dramatically shifts probability toward the underdog.
-In this case, the 0.056 token's post-transform probability rises to 0.545—becoming the majority choice.
+**Effect:** If target is 0.5, neither token is close.
+The 0.94 token is 0.44 away from target; the 0.06 token is also 0.44 away.
+Because they're nearly equidistant from target, the transformation produces nearly equal output probabilities—despite starting with a 94% vs 6% split.
+The underdog's post-transform probability rises to roughly 50%.

 This is the chain-breaking mechanism in action.
 A high-confidence token followed by another high-confidence prediction gets disrupted because the target-adjustment favors alternatives.

 ### Pattern C: Clustered Tail

-**Example from samples:** "prestigious" → `token 794: 0.301` + 21 tokens ranging 0.015–0.105
+**Example:** One token at 0.30, plus 20+ tokens clustered between 0.01–0.10.

 One mid-range leader with a cluster of low-probability alternatives.
 This is where the transformation's tail behavior matters most.

-**The clustering problem:** If transformation applies a floor (e.g., minimum logit of 0), all 21 tail tokens hit that floor after softmax.
+**The clustering problem:** If transformation applies a floor (e.g., minimum logit of 0), all 20 tail tokens hit that floor after softmax.
 Each gets exp(0) = 1.0 relative score.
-Twenty-one tokens times 1.0 = 21.0 cumulative score.
-The leader at 0.301 might have logit 5.0, so exp(5.0) ≈ 148.
-Ratio: 148 / (148 + 21) ≈ 87% for leader, 13% for entire tail.
+Twenty tokens times 1.0 = 20.0 cumulative score.
+The leader at 0.30 might have logit 5.0, so exp(5.0) ≈ 148.
+Ratio: 148 / (148 + 20) ≈ 88% for leader, 12% for entire tail.

-That 13% split across 21 tokens seems okay, but imagine 100 tail tokens: now it's 148 / (148 + 100) ≈ 60% leader, 40% tail—significant garbage probability.
+That 12% split across 20 tokens seems okay, but imagine 100 tail tokens: now it's 148 / (148 + 100) ≈ 60% leader, 40% tail—significant garbage probability.

 **Adaptive-P's solution:** Unbounded negative logits.
 Each additional unit of distance from target produces another unit of negative logit, which translates to another order of magnitude less probability after softmax.
 The cluster never accumulates mass.